SamOllason/weatherMobileApp/README.md

-# WhateverTheWeather
+# Weather++

 ## Overview
-WhateverTheWeather is dynamic and app that you can use to find out the current weather and a 5 day forecast in any city in the world! (currently only for Earth).
+Weather++ is dynamic and app that you can use to find out the current weather and a 5 day forecast in any city in the world!
+(Note: currently only for Earth).

 You can see the current weather and a detailed a 5-day/3-hour forecast of the weather in that city.